Arabic Language and Literature

 Arabic

-First-year Arabic is an introductory course in written and spoken Arabic, focusing on basic grammar and speaking.
-Aspects of Arab culture are introduced.
 Second-year Arabic builds on grammar and vocabulary knowledge and emphasizes speaking and writing, as well as listening comprehension and reading.
 Students are introduced to popular Arab culture.
-Third-year Arabic expands on grammar concepts and vocabulary knowledge with practical applications of listening, speaking, reading and writing.
-Social and political aspects of Arab culture are introduced.

 Media Arabic